INM-6/nnmt/README.md

 pip install git+https://github.com/INM-6/lif_meanfield_tools.git
 ```

+# Current Issues

+As the package is still maturing, we currently have some issues that you should
+be aware of:

+- __Network model used__: Currently, the toolbox is specialized on the
+  microcircuit model (Potjans and Diesmann 2014), which is why the network
+  parameter 'label' should only be set to  'microcircuit' at the moment.

+- __Firing rates can become negative__: It happened once to us that the firing
+  rates we got were negative for a specific set of network parameters.
+  Apparently, the algorithm is running into a non-realistic local minimum.
+This
+  is an issue we will deal with soon.

+- __Accuracy of transfer function at high frequencies__: This actually is not a
+  real issue, but you should be aware that the current implementation is only
+	accurate for moderate frequencies.
+This is expected from the theory
+	implemented.
+In the future we might add a support for high frequencies.

+- __Accuracy of transfer function depends on ratio of synaptic and membrane time
+  constant__: This is a part of the theory as well.
+It is only accurate for
+	small values of $tau_s/tau_m$, which is used as a perturbation parameter in
+	the analysis.

 # How to use this package

 In order to give you a quick and simple start, we wrote a little example script: